Update on Natural Resources Wales' visitor centres

 How and when was the decision made to stop retail and catering provision at the Visitor Centres?

-Over the last few months NRW has undergone a review to ensure we are better equipped to deliver our Corporate Plan’s objectives to support nature’s recovery, tackle climate change and minimise pollution.
-The review considered what NRW can and should continue doing, what should be scaled back and what should stop in order to meet a revised budget reduction of £12 million.
+Last Year NRW has underwent a review to ensure we are better equipped to deliver our Corporate Plan’s objectives to support nature’s recovery, tackle climate change and minimise pollution.
+The review considered what NRW can and should continue doing, what should be scaled back and what should stop to meet a revised budget reduction of £12 million.

 The decision was that NRW will no longer directly operate catering and retail provision at Visitor Centres.
 We will instead look for partners, both community groups and businesses, to register an interest in providing these services moving forward.